 As consumers have come to rely on blogs as a trusted source of accurate online information, more businesses are using them as a powerful content marketing tactic.
 Blogs help businesses develop a presence online and establish themselves as experts in a particular industry.

 Creating regular content that solves the challenges of their target audience helps businesses appear credible and trustworthy, which boosts the chances of visitors becoming leads.
-In fact, businesses using blogs as part of their content marketing mix get 67% more leads than those who don’t.
+In fact, businesses using blogs as part of their content marketing mix get 67% more leads than those that don’t.

 Blogs can also be a useful tool for understanding and engaging with your audience.
 From responding to readers in the comments section to analyzing how they share your posts on social, you can strengthen your connection with readers and show off your brand personality.

 In addition to helping you generate leads and foster stronger relationships with your readers, blogging can help improve your site’s SEO.
 Through blogging, you can grow the number of indexed pages on your site.
 Because search engines see sites with more indexed pages as more established than sites with fewer pages, increasing this number through blogging can help improve your rankings on search engine results pages (SERPs) and drive sustained organic traffic to your site.